Perhaps Contraption is a self-described “astonishing, twisted brass, avant pop marching band” from London.

 YOUNG: I'm not sure how that would work.
 Well, your CD is called "Listening Bones."
 The song "The Ossicles" is literally about the bones in your ears?

 WEBBER: Yes, yes.
+It is.
 It's - we enjoy talking about scientific things in some of our songs as well.
-And that's all about how there is work.
+And that's all about how the ears work.

 (SOUNDBITE OF SONG, "THE OSSICLES")